 Did you know?

-At BlueVine, we designed our Business Checking account specifically for small businesses.
-It comes with no monthly or hidden fees, 1.0% interest, and no minimum balance requirements or transaction limits.
+At Bluevine, we designed our Business Checking account specifically for small businesses.
+It comes with no monthly or hidden fees, 2.0% interest for eligible customers, and no minimum balance requirements or transaction limitsBVSUP-00005.
 We’re able to offer this because, as an online-only banking service provider, we avoid costly infrastructure expenses that banks have to pay to maintain physical locations.
 This means we can afford to offer fewer fees and a higher level of flexibility for business owners.

 What are some common account fees and charges to monitor for?